Different Heat Reduction Coating Compounds Compared

 This is important as many of the insulating coatings and reflective roof paints have many tiers and could be private labels.
 Typically, if you can find the manufacturer, you have found the real information resource.
 Some marketers run off of pirated data and use it for their own “private label.”
 These companies normally are the ones that will over state the results, as well as the marketing to look “really” impressive.
 Fortunately Super Therm® is manufactured by Superior Products International II., Inc. in the USA.
 Super Therm® is never produced under any other labels so you’re guaranteed ISO 9001 standards and results.

-Heat Block Conclusion
+Heat Insulation Conclusion

 This document is not to downplay any insulation materials or compounds.
-It relates to how materials work to block heat, reflect heat, resist heat and the concept of emissivity and solar reflectivity and how these materials work alone to try and do the job.
+It relates to how materials work to insulate heat, reflect heat, resist heat and the concept of emissivity and solar reflectivity and how these materials work alone to try and do the job.
 There must be a combination of materials to get the best thermal performance trying to fit all angles of heat “load” and transfer.

 There are a large variety of compounds and materials in the market that can have some benefit towards reflectivity and some towards emissivity.
 Alone, they have been found to be questionable or simply inept at controlling all the complete range of heat waves and giving durability or longevity.
-As we’ve explained, do they show test results, do any of these compounds or formulations show any evidence how they block infrared heat or reduce watts of energy transfer in their testing?
+As we’ve explained, do they show test results, do any of these compounds or formulations show any evidence how they insulate infrared heat or reduce watts of energy transfer in their testing?
 If no, then be dubious.
 Knowing how much energy transfer penetrating past the coating into the substrate is the only way to measure heat load and effectiveness.
 Super Therm® at just 0.25mm is 0.559 W/m2/K is an outstanding benchmark.